 Candidates for readmission to the nursing program, in advance of return, are expected to manage those circumstances that prevented previous success.
-As such, the applicants for readmission must, by the midterm date of the semester prior to the one the student wishes to enter:
+Re-entry candidates should submit paperwork for re-entry no later than mid-term of the Fall or Spring semester prior to re-entry.